vergiehadiana/dotnet/samples/sample_aspnetmvc/README.md

 ```

 # Deploy the image
-To deploy the image pushed to private repo of IBM Cloud Private, from the menu Workloads/Deployments enter the following information in the 'Create Deployment' dialog.
+To deploy the image pushed to private repo of [IBM Cloud private](https://www.ibm.com/cloud-computing/products/ibm-cloud-private/), from the menu Workloads/Deployments enter the following information in the 'Create Deployment' dialog.

 General Tab